Chapter 27: Awakening the Sleeping King and the Blessing of the North Wind

 Rather than respond to my protestations, the Sleeping King’s form blew apart, turned into particles of stone dust and sank into the ground of the rebuilt city.
 With the ancient crown upon my brow, Zephyr appeared to my sight as a woman of flesh and blood instead of a collection of airborne particles.

-“My lady,” she bowed to me.
-“Shall we go look at your kingdom?
-Though they make it look easy, a tremendous amount of work went into rebuilding the city.”
+“My queen of Shambala,” she said and bowed to me.
+“Shall we observe your kingdom?
+Though they make it look easy, a tremendous amount of work went into rebuilding the city from its ruins.”

 “My kingdom?”
 I said.
-“I am a visitor to this place and many others.
+“I am only a messenger to this place and many others.
 Who knows if I will ever return this way again.”

 “Be that as it may, you awoke the Sleeping Giant and now all you see is yours,” Zephyr said.
 “Enjoy it while you may like all other blessings that rise up and fall in their appointed times.”